Life at Salford

 USSU provides everything from an advice centre to sports clubs and societies, right through to amazing food, drink and incredible events in the heart of the campus, at Atmosphere Kitchen & Bar.

-All new UK and EU undergraduate students who join us and register into the first year of a degree/foundation year are eligible to receive £150 to get started on your studies.
+All new undergraduate students who join us and register into the first year of a degree/foundation year are eligible to receive £150 to get started on your studies.
+Terms and conditions apply, please see Inspire website for details.

 Staying safe on campus